SavvasRaptis/Jets-VDFS/figures/README.md

 * The supplementary material Figure S1 was made using the same technique described in Figure 3.
 Furthermore, for the computation of the 95% confidence interval we used MATLAB function [confint](https://se.mathworks.com/help/curvefit/cfit.confint.html)

+### Figure S2

+*  To generate Figure S2 one needs to use the fast measurements of MMS similar to Figure 1 of the main article.
+The only difference is the adition of the fourth panel which is an 1D reduced VDF in the y GSE direction.
+Red shaded areas were made in inkscape.

 If more information are needed, the reader may contact the corresponding author.